lifeinabash/katalet-single-responsibility/README.md

 Have fun fixing it. :)

-Over and over.... and over again.
-Explore new options, do it "wrong," do it "right."
+Explore new options, do it "wrong," do it "right," do it again.